fredgibbs/fredgibbs.github.io/courses/archives-algorithms/schedule.md

 - Pick a design that you like---you can customize it later if you want.
 We're just getting the blog working right now.
 When you click on one of the images, it gives you a preview of the site layout and a button to Edit the site.
 If you like the layout (you'll be customizing it over the semester), click the Edit button.
 Or close the preview and pick a new layout.
 - After a few seconds, you'll end up in the website editor.
 There's a lot of options and stuff that we don't need.
 It will become more familiar and easier to use quickly.
 - Near the upper left corner of the page, you can change the page you are editing---select the `About` page on your site.
-- Edit the bio text to introduce yourself to the class.
+- Edit the bio text to introduce yourself to the class---basic info like major, hobbies, life goals, favorite foods --- and WHY you ended up here and what you hope to get out of the class.
 - Click `Save` in the upper right corner.
-- Name your site however you like---I suggest `aaportfolio` because it's clear.
+- Name your site whatever you like.
 - Click the `Publish Now` button to make sure your site is visible.
 - You don't need to edit the mobile site at all, so just close the dialog box.
 - Copy the URL that it shows you (it should look like https://fwgibbs.wixsite.com/aaportfolio) and post it to our [class Google Doc of blog sites](https://docs.google.com/document/d/10vEQMEYl-nd98AcVMQkudAQCCKk3HqkZ1nEXgphiB_8/edit?usp=sharing).